gmcgarry/pdp11/images/README.md

 At startup the ROM performs the following functions:

-	run self-test diagnostics
+- run self-test diagnostics
-	load the first 105 bytes (setup table )of the EEPROM into memory beginning at location 2000. boot according to configuration in setup table;
+- load the first 105 bytes (setup table )of the EEPROM into memory beginning at location 2000.
+- boot according to configuration in setup table;
-		boot from specified device
+ - boot from specified device
-		enter dialog mode
+ - enter dialog mode
-		enter halt mode
+ - enter halt mode

-Typing <CTRL> C during self-test stops the test and causes the system to attempt to boot as if the self-test had completed successfully.
+Typing <CTRL>-C during self-test stops the test and causes the system to attempt to boot as if the self-test had completed successfully.

-Typing <CTRL> P during the boot process causes the system to immediately enter dialog mode.
+Typing <CTRL>-P during the boot process causes the system to immediately enter dialog mode.

 Dialog mode has the following commands: